ColossusColossus

 Cardholder Balance & Credit

-Direct Debit Model
+Direct Debit (0%)

 The cardholder's ERC-4337 kernel account on ColossusNet holds stablecoin tokens.
 Transactions debit directly from this balance without issuer involvement.
+The merchant receives the full transaction amount.
+No chargebacks.

 The issuer posts collateral to ColossusNet and funds transactions on behalf of the cardholder.
 The settlement flow works as follows: